Information on your rates bill

 - Your rates bill explained for instalment customers

 - Your rates bill explained for Direct Debit customers

 - LPS rating publications

-Paying your rate bill
+Paying your rates bill

 Change of property owner

-When the person responsible for paying the rates changes, for example if a property is sold, LPS will reassess the rates.
+When the person responsible for paying the rates bill changes, for example if a property is sold, LPS will reassess the rates.
 You will only be billed for the period you own or live in the property.
-To avoid a back dated rate bill, you should tell LPS as soon as a change takes place.
+To avoid a back dated rates bill, you should tell LPS as soon as a change takes place.